 As part of an ongoing initiative to identify and mitigate risks, Arthrex continuously works to further improve its policies and practices to ensure materials and services provided to Arthrex are procured only from suppliers who share this same level of commitment.

 In 2019, Arthrex updated its Global Code of Conduct, strengthening its commitment to corporate responsibility and giving clear guidance on key expectations including human rights and modern slavery.
 The updated Global Code of Conduct was launched at the end of 2019 and is available in 18 languages.
-In 2020, Arthrex adopted the Global Policy on Human Rights and Environmental Standards that prohibits the use of slavery and human trafficking in Arthrex facilities and by suppliers in Arthrex’s supply chain.
+In 2020, Arthrex adopted the Global Policy on Human Rights and Environmental Standards that prohibits the use of slavery and human trafficking in Arthrex facilities and by third parties in Arthrex’s supply chain.
+In 2024, Arthrex adopted a Global Procedure for the Risk Management of Human Rights and Environmental Standards that outlines a risk-based approach to management of third parties in Arthrex’s supply chain.

 Arthrex also provides several communication channels for reporting concerns or violations in good faith, including but not limited to the Arthrex Ethics Helpline.